dwclark/advent-of-code-2021/README.md

 Run all of the above commands inside your common lisp environment.
 And your common lisp environemnt SHOULD be a properly set up to use SLIME.
 The easiest way to do that is to load [quicklisp](https://www.quicklisp.org/beta/) and then let quicklisp set everything up for you.

+## At least I finally did finish it (On March 31, 2023)

+This one took a long time to finish.
+In 2021 I was following along pretty well.
+As usual, in the later days, I fell behind a little.
+I made it through day 22 and was working on day 23 when I started getting back pain (probably from sitting at the computer too much).
+I put advent of code to the side to rest my back.
+A day or two after Christmas I got COVID.
+Even worse, the COVID made the back pain come back with a vengeance.
+I'm guessing the general inflamation caused by the virus cause any tissues already somewhat inflamed to go into overdrive.
+After that followed a long recovery and I never got back into AOC 2021.

+A couple of weeks back I started working, slowly, on day 23.
+It was a pretty hard day for me, though I was able to finally finish it without any code helps.
+Hopefully, I can solve any hard problem involving Dijkstra's algorithm for least cost paths going forward.
+At least I know to use a Fibonacci heap/queue from the start.
+Day 24 was killer, more below.
+Day 25 was easy, just like it was in 2020.

 ## [Day 1](src/day-01.lisp)

+Pretty simple day 1 problem.
+For part one just use the CL sequence function `count-if` to count the number of increasing numbers.
+For part 2, re-use `count-if` strategy after forming a new list that sums the numbers in the sliding window.
+I award myself bonus points for not using the `LOOP` macro.